Leaside: Amalgamation and recent history

-In 1967, Leaside amalgamated with the township of East York to form the borough of East York.
-As such Leaside became a neighbourhood within East York.
+In 1967, Leaside was amalgamated with the Township of East York, forming the Borough of East York and becoming a neighbourhood within the new municipality.
+East York later merged with five other municipalities in 1998 to create the City of Toronto.

-Passenger train service to Leaside Station ended in 1970, and the station was closed.
-The station would reopen briefly in the 1980s as a restaurant, but would see no further passenger traffic.
-Leaside Airport fell into disuse, and in 1971 the last hangar was demolished.
+Over the following decades, several transportation and industrial facilities that had once played prominent roles in Leaside’s development were closed.
+Passenger service to Leaside Station ended in 1970, and the station was shut down shortly afterward.
+It briefly reopened in the 1980s as a restaurant but did not return to passenger use.
+Leaside Airport also fell into disuse, and the last remaining hangar was demolished in 1971.